zotoio/x-fidelity/README.md

 ### CI Pipeline Integration

-In your CI pipeline (e.g., GitHub Actions, GitLab CI, Jenkins), add a step to run x-fidelity:
+In your CI pipeline (e.g., GitHub Actions, GitLab CI, Jenkins), add a step to run x-fidelity in client mode:

 ```yaml
 steps: